explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-implementation-notes.md

 1. Data model + persistence (per-entry files or equivalent, atomic writes) + the pending/written state machine, with staleness handling.
 Get this solid before anything else — everything builds on it.
 2. Same-site-only disclosure only (simplest scope, reuses existing same-site logic).
 Full read/write round-trip, single-origin, working end to end through your real IPC/script boundary before adding anything else. **If your engine has genuinely separate script-hosting process types** (not just Window vs. Worker as a JS-level distinction — see [§1](#sec-1)), decide explicitly and early whether this step is scoped to just the main script-hosting process or all of them; deferring Worker/SharedWorker support is only cheap to retrofit later if a per-worker-process route to shared browser state already exists for something else.
-3. Rate limiting (both budgets) — bounded from day one, not retrofitted.
+3. Rate limiting for reads and writes — bounded from day one, not retrofitted.
+Note this is abuse resistance, **not** the privacy defense; the cross-origin probe budget that bounds identifier width is a separate mechanism still being settled, see [§5](#sec-5).
 4. Storage budget + eviction, including the running-totals/incremental-index performance work from the start — don't ship the O(n)/O(n log n) version even temporarily if you can avoid it; it's a straightforward rewrite later but easy to forget once it "works."
 5. List scope + LRU merge behavior.
 6. Wildcard scope: PHL integration first (get the fetch/verify/refresh pipeline solid and automated, or a placeholder that fails closed if you're deferring it), then GREASE'ing.